 Before taking any action, ask yourself these questions:

 - Am I upset with my attorney because of something he has specifically done, or will the same problem exist with another attorney?
 For example, if you’re upset because of a court ruling, you need to carefully consider whether another attorney reasonably could have gotten a different result.
-If you’re asking your attorney to do something that’s clearly illegal and your attorney has refused, you’ll encounter the same situation with a new attorney.
+If you’re asking your attorney to do something that’s clearly illegal and/or unethical and your attorney has refused, you’ll encounter the same situation with a new attorney.

 - Why am I unhappy with my lawyer’s performance?
 Some legitimate reasons to consider firing your attorney include … the attorney isn’t professional, the attorney doesn’t understand your case, you and the attorney disagree about how the case should be handled, you feel the attorney is detrimental to the case, your attorney doesn’t show dedication toward your case or compassion toward you as a client

 If, upon reflection, you think you have a valid beef with your attorney, first talk to him or her about the problem.
 Lawyers depend on their legal fees to earn a living, so most attorneys are motivated to do a good job and make their clients happy.
 It can cost you time and money to replace your attorney.
-So before you fire your attorney, explain why you’re dissatisfied and tell the attorney what will make you a happy customer.
-If you’re still dissatisfied after having that conversation, then consider changing attorneys.
+So before you fire your attorney, explain why you’re dissatisfied and tell the attorney what will make you a satisfied customer.
+If you’re still dissatisfied after having the appropriate conversation, then consider changing attorneys.

 Steps to Take